2023-07-20 04:00:33

 An analysis of government data last year found that workplace apprenticeships in England delivered the poorest quality further education, while an EDSK investigation found apprenticeships advertised on the government’s vacancy website that involved low-skilled work that should not require a year’s training.
 Examples included assisting with a drinks trolley.
 Employers can pay apprentices a minimum wage that is lower than the national minimum wage.
 This creates a temptation to turn some jobs into apprenticeships.

 Employers also find the levy inflexible.
 Groups including the British Chambers of Commerce have called for reforms so that shorter training programmes of less than a year qualify for funding.
-Employers argue that this could help fill gaps in the labour market, if for example shorter software coding courses were eligible for levy funding.
+Employers argue that this might help fill gaps in the labour market, if for example shorter software coding courses were eligible for levy funding.

 There are some straightforward fixes.
 A proposal from think-tank Policy Exchange to link qualifying courses to the government’s list of shortage occupations is smart.